Rivercraft911/magtorque-optimization/README.md

 ## Usage

 ### Command Line Version
-Run the basic optimization script:
+Run the basic optimization script: (I recommend using the graphical onen as this one is outdated)
 ```bash
 python magnetorquer_optimization.py
 ```